icons8/lunacy-docs/docs/components_new.md

 <embed type="image/svg+xml" alt="button_components_categorized" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/ajHWgH1ITESWWYrak4v_jQ.svg" width="844" />

-Still, the quickest way to categorize your components is to create [component states](#component-states), which we already covered above.
+Still, the quickest way to categorize your components is to create [component states](#component-states).

 ### Deleting components

 Delete main components from the **Components tab** (using the [context menu](#components-tab-context-menu)) or the **Components page** (simply delete the component frame).

 When you delete a component, all of its instances turn into frames.

 ## [Editing components](#editing-components)